RTechAI/forgeui-hw-st7789-284x76-wide-tunnelrun/.github/ISSUE_TEMPLATE/hardware-issue.md

 ## Physical photos

 Physical photos are especially useful.
-If possible, include the ESP32 board, display, joystick wiring, and the on-screen state where the problem occurs.
+If possible, include the ESP32 board, display, joystick wiring, and the on-screen game state where the problem occurs.

 ## Additional information